Where face masks are recommended

 - keen to reduce your risk of becoming sick.

-- crowded places
+- in crowded places

-- enclosed spaces with poor ventilation
+- in enclosed spaces with poor ventilation

 Some places may still ask you to wear a face mask.
 This is their decision and no longer a government requirement.